rlaalswn12/Project/README.md

 ## Our project memo
 We will modularize the code we wrote.
 All the data will be processed into our source.
+We have to revise and clean up the code that we wrote.